Pete Sessions: Personal life

 In February 1984, Sessions married Juanita "Nete" Diaz; the couple had two sons.
 In August 2011, they divorced after 27 years of marriage.
 In August 2012, Sessions married Karen Diebel, a 2010 congressional candidate in Florida and a first Trump administration appointee to the Millennium Challenge Corporation.

 Sessions is descended from Richard Sessions, who owned 96 slaves in Chicot County, Arkansas.
 Richard's land was valued at $75,000 and with inflation his personal wealth was around $113 million.
-His house was raided during the American Civil War and was financially unsuccessful after the war.
+His house was raided during the American Civil War and he was financially unsuccessful after the war.

-Pete Sessions is not related to former Senator and Attorney General Jeff Sessions.
+Pete Sessions is not related to former senator and attorney general Jeff Sessions.